lostadi/Ostadix-lang/README.md

 python3 -m tests.test_parser
 python3 -m tests.test_evaluator
 ```

+Run `O version --json` only after `setup.sh` or a fresh build has refreshed the
+binary.
+Use the generated coordinates for compatibility inspection, and use
+the runtime probes in [Running the tests](#running-the-tests) when you need
+evidence that external tools are actually invocable.

 On the canonical macOS development host, run Rust builds and tests in the
 isolated `moral-gaur` Multipass guest rather than writing Cargo artifacts from